When you think outside the ‘conventional campsite’ box, a whole new world awaits

 Mom used to say it didn’t cost that much for us to hit the road because gas was something like 28 cents a gallon and we rarely ate out.
 I remember lots of bologna sandwiches!

 The Steele family (Plus Grandma and minus Cousin Bill at far right) get ready to head down Route 66 in 1965 where they will find some weird campgrounds.
-Jan Steele, in striped shirt, still looks for the odd place to park.
+Jan Steele, in front in the striped shirt, still looks for the odd place to park.

 Mom must have asked someone if it was OK.
 And here’s my point: The power of asking.